Crispy Chicken Drumsticks with Fragrant Coleslaw

-This is another recipe I created for for anyone with a penchant for fried chicken.
-It’s wonderfully crunchy on the outside, juicy on the inside and full of flavour: exactly what you want from fried chicken.
+I created this recipe for anyone with a penchant for fried chicken.
+It’s wonderfully crunchy on the outside, juicy on the inside and full of flavour: exactly what you want from fried chicken (but healthier than the average takeaway version).
+The coleslaw not only tastes great as an accompaniment, but it also adds vegetables and all their associated nutrients.
+If you are short of time, you can skip the brining, but it is worth it for special occasions.

 - 8 chicken drumsticks